alexch/codelikethis/public/lessons/client_side_coding/dom.md

 * stands for Document Object Model
     * "Document" = HTML page
-        * also works for XML
-    * "Object Model" = way of describing page elements
+    * "Object Model" = a way of describing page elements as JavaScript objects with properties and methods
-        * tags, attributes, styles, text, etc.
+        * elements (aka tags), attributes, styles, text, etc.
-* Mostly standard
-  * but there are some browser differences
+* "The DOM" is mostly standardized, but there are some browser differences

 * Core DOM objects
     * Node, Element, Text, Comment, Attr